Statements

 A statement is a complete unit of JavaScript code that can be executed and evaluated to produce a value.
 JavaScript’s programs are made up of statements, which are executed in the order they are written.
 A statement can be one of the following:

-).
-The expression is evaluated and its result is returned as the value of the statement. - Declaration statement: A statement that declares a variable, function, or class.
+• Expression statement: An expression followed by a semicolon (;).
+The expression is evaluated and its result is returned as the value of the statement.

-).
-It does nothing and is used when a statement is required syntactically but no action is needed. - Block statement: A statement that groups other statements together.
-It consists of a pair of curly braces (
+• Empty statement: A statement that consists of a single semicolon (;).
+It does nothing and is used when a statement is required syntactically but no action is needed.

 1